Emergency Dentistry

 What’s the best way to handle a dental emergency?

-Depending on the dental emergency you are experiencing, there may be some things you can do to help ease your pain and help the situation.
-Some efforts include:
+In a dental emergency, it is best to contact your dentist.
+You should go to the emergency room if the situation is extremely severe.
+Depending on the type of dental emergency you are experiencing, there may be some things you can do to ease the pain and the situation.
+Some helpful tips include:

 - Dissolve a teaspoon of salt into a mug of warm water and use it as a mouthwash